MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 2)  .NET Framework 4.8 RTM or greater (currently ships as standalone preview or bundle with recent Windows Insider builds)
 3)  Visual Studio 2019 with the ["Optimize rendering for screens with different pixel densities"](https://docs.microsoft.com/visualstudio/ide/reference/general-environment-options-dialog-box?view=vs-2019) option enabled

-Once these requirements are met, Visual Studio will automatically enable PMA across the process.
+Once these requirements are met, Visual Studio will automatically enable PMA mode across the process.

 ## Testing your extensions for PMA issues

 Visual Studio officially supports the WPF, Windows Forms, Win32, and HTML/JS UI frameworks.
-When Visual Studio is put into PMA mode, the different UI stacks behave differently.
-Therefore, regardless of UI framework, it's recommended that a test pass is performed to ensure all UI is compliant with PMA.
+When Visual Studio is put into PMA mode, each UI stack behaves differently.
+Therefore, regardless of UI framework, it's recommended that a test pass is performed to ensure all UI is compliant with PMA mode.

-Regardless of the UI framework your extension supports, it's recommended you validate the following common scenarios:
+It's recommended you validate the following common scenarios:

 1. Changing the scale factor of a single monitor environment while the application is running*
     - This scenario helps test that UI is responding to the dynamic Windows DPI change

-2. Docking/undocking a laptop where an attached monitor is set to the primary and the attached monitor has a different scale factor than the primary while the application is running.
+2. Docking/undocking a laptop where an attached monitor is set to the primary and the attached monitor has a different scale factor than the laptop while the application is running.
     - This scenario helps test that UI is responding to the display DPI change as well as handling displays dynamically being added or removed

 3. Having multiple monitors with different scale factors and moving the application between them.